bordigoni/axway-open-docs/content/en/docs/apim_yamles/yamles_structure.md

 For instance if you have:

 * `/Policies/App Policies/Core`: a policy
-* `/Policies/App Policies/Core`: (container other policy)
+* `/Policies/App Policies/Core`: container for other policies
 * `/Policies/App Policies/Core/Throttling`: a policy

-There a conflict, YAML Entity store handle by setting their respective YamlPK to:
+There a conflict, YAML Entity Store handle by adding the entity type to the respective YamlPK:

 * `/Policies/App Policies/(FilterCircuit)Core`
 * `/Policies/App Policies/(CircuitContainer)Core`